Kalbra/SKUI/CONTRIBUTING.md

 Most projects suggest to start by editing the documenation to get into the project.
 We think this is a bad approach.
 How should someone explain the project, if he doesn't even know the project.
-This is just fustrating for the person, how want to contribute.
+This is just fustrating for the person who wants to contribute.
 See Section PROOFREAF if you want to work on the documentation.
 For the others, start by looking at the STYLEGUID, the CODEBASE and the DEV DOCUMENTATION to get an overview for the project.